All About Daily Kanban Stand Up: 15 Minutes that Accelerate Release

-The main goal of the daily Scrum stand up is tracking whether the team is able to execute all the iterations, or as early as possible identify the reasons why they cannot be executed.
+The main goal of the daily Scrum stand up meeting is tracking whether the team is able to execute all the iterations, or as early as possible identify the reasons why they cannot be executed.
 A stand up in Scrum is people-oriented.
-During the short meeting, team members share their results of the previous day and the current tasks’ statuses, giving the team a promise to do specific tasks this day.
+During the short stand up meeting, team members share their results of the previous day and the current tasks’ statuses, giving the team a promise to do specific tasks this day.
 If there are any problems, they are also shared.

 - A moderator assembles all the participants.
 Most often, this role is the honor of a project manager or a product manager.

 - The team focuses on a board.
 If the board is an online tool by any product management platform and the team is distributed in different places then a call is being organized.